l2lam/CBC-Board-System/README.md

 3. Physical board tends to be bulky, heavy and require on-site storage
 4. Log jam at the board when multiple groups come off the court around the same time
 5. Challenge results are tracked in a book and require an administrator to record
-6. Challenge incumbants who are selected but are currently playing on a court causes confusion if their names are removed for the challenge
+6. Challenge incumbents who are selected but are currently playing on a court causes confusion if their names are removed for the challenge
 7. Time consuming to change a member's skill level: new name tags need to be created with the new level indicator (color)
 8. Player at the top of the waiting queue is unaware that it is their turn to select a game
 9. Player's name tags falling off the board